viant/bqtail/tail/README.md

 #### Transient Dataset

 When ingesting data, from one or many datafiles, some entries may be corrupted impacting data quality.
-To add extra data quality check you use  transient dataset.
+To add extra data quality check you can use transient dataset.
 In this case data is moved to destination table only if temp table data ingestion was successful.

+Additional benefits of transient transfer is using dedicated transient project for ingestion only, where BqDispatch only get ingestion notification.
+Finally separating transinet and final destination project allows you to better control various BigQuery limits lik 1K load jobs per table or 100K load jobs per project.

 Temp table is constructed from destination table suffixed by event ID.

 The following configuration specify transient dataset.
 [@config/transient.json](usage/transient.json)
 ```json
 [